 Good News!
-Overall improvement from 67% in Fall 2021 to 74% in Fall 2022 dood News: Target exceeded for Hispanic students (78%) Target met for Pell students (76%) All groups improved between Fall 2021 and Fall 2022 • Equity gap narrowed between Black and White students from 17 point to 8 points Challenges Retention of Black students still 9 percentage points below target What are some Launched Care Teams organized by 13 career fields and priority group (Vets, IT fields) changes we Students assigned to advisors and Care Team advisors reach out to students made in Year 2 All University transfer students encouraged to take ACA-122 in first semester to improve?
-Piloted orientation/onboarding by career field (Eagle Enrollment Days) Chosen-name policy implemented to improve gender inclusivity Safe-bucks initiative deployed to improve climate between police and students Year 3 Reach out to our new and transfer-in Black students and encourage them to enroll Opportunities in the spring.
+Overall improvement from 67% in Fall 2021 to 74% in Fall 2022 Target exceeded for Hispanic students (78%) Target met for Pell students (76%) All groups improved between Fall 2021 and Fall 2022 Equity gap narrowed between Black and White students from 17 point to 8 points Challenges Retention of Black students still 9 percentage points below target What are some changes we made in Year 2 to improve?
+Launched Care Teams organized by 13 career fields and priority group (Vets, IT fields) Students assigned to advisors and Care Team advisors reach out to students All University transfer students encouraged to take ACA-122 in first semester Piloted orientation/onboarding by career field (Eagle Enrollment Days) Chosen-name policy implemented to improve gender inclusivity Safe-bucks initiative deployed to improve climate between police and students Year 3 Opportunities Reach out to our new and transfer-in Black students and encourage them to enroll in the spring.